thejoshwolfe/board-gamer-2d/README.md

  * RNG Controls: Shuffle a stack, roll objects to show a random side.
  * Multiplayer experience is synced when you let go of the mouse, requiring fairly low network traffic.
  * Objects can be "locked" to serve as a background, and they can define a snap-to-grid area.
+ * Individual players can have a special area where only they can see all sides of the objects in it;
+   in other words, their hand of cards is hidden from opponents.
  * Undo/redo history is maintained server-side per room, and is accessible by any client even after joining late or refreshing the page.

 Planned:

  * Multiplayer gameplay:
-   * A "hand" of cards that you can see and others can't.
    * Spawn textboxes on the table that everyone can see and edit.
    * Number counters for keeping track of score.
 Basic calculator functions, like add and subtract.
    * A "turn order" widget that accepts a hotkey for "my turn is done", and plays a sound for the next player.
    * A stopwatch widget and a timer widget.
    * An interactive undo/redo tree explorer.
-   * Sound effects?
+   * Sound effects and animations for shuffling and some other actions.
  * Workshop for creating your own games:
    * Any player can switch in and out of workshop mode while playing a game.
    * Upload images, crop/rotate images.